Carthay Circle, Los Angeles: History

 Originally named Carthay Center, Carthay Circle was developed as an upscale residential district in 1922 by J. Harvey McCarthy, who founded the 136-acre, mainly Spanish Revival, community.
-No two homes are alike due to the rule that all homes had to be designed individually by an architect, and notable designers such as Irving Gill, Paul Williams and Robert Byrd contributed to the neighborhood.
+No two homes are alike due to the rule that all homes had to be designed individually by an architect; notable designers such as Irving Gill, Paul Williams and Robert Byrd contributed to the neighborhood.

 The master plan for Carthay Circle was designed by leading early 20th century architects Aleck Curlett and his partner Claud Beelman (designer of MGM Studios and Downtown LA's Eastern Columbia Building) in conjunction with landscape architects Cook & Hall (Wilbur D. Cook is also noted for creating the master plan for the neighboring city of Beverly Hills).

 McCarthy named the streets in honor of prominent figures of the California Gold Rush.
 He also planned the neighborhood around a shopping center.

 Carthay Circle was one of the first planned communities in Los Angeles, and the first in the city to feature underground utilities.
 The success of Carthay Circle served as the catalyst for the growth of the entire Mid-City area.